The-Web3-Compass/web3-compass-data-repository/examples/example-11/deployment/creating-lottery.md

 We built a smart contract that runs a lottery with provably fair randomness and lets winners claim on any chain they want.
 We deployed it to Base Sepolia.
 We created a lottery.
 It works.

 The contract handles creation, entry, drawing, and claiming.
-Threshold cryptography ensures fairness.
-OnlySwaps enables cross-chain payouts without bridges or wrapped tokens.
+Threshold cryptography ensures fairness. only swaps enables cross-chain payouts without bridges or wrapped tokens.

 This is a real lottery.
 Not a demo.
 Not a toy.
 You could run this in production right now (with some obvious improvements like better access control and testing, but the core mechanics work).